Kyle Tucker Player Props: Astros vs. Twins

 - The pitching staff for the Twins has a collective 9.9 K/9, the first-best in MLB.

-- The Twins have the second-ranked team ERA across all MLB pitching staffs (3.43).
+- The Twins have the second-ranked team ERA across all league pitching staffs (3.43).

-- Twins pitchers combine to give up 50 home runs (0.9 per game), the second-fewest in the league.
+- Twins pitchers combine to give up 51 home runs (0.9 per game), the third-fewest in the league.

-- In his last time out on Tuesday against the San Francisco Giants, the right-hander threw five innings, allowing two earned runs while surrendering six hits.
+- In his last time out on Wednesday, the righty tossed five innings against the San Francisco Giants, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.